-The financial statements of the Company have been prepared in accordance with the requirements of the Local Government Act 2002, which includes the requirement to comply with generally accepted accounting practice in New Zealand (NZ GAAP).
+These financial statements have been prepared in accordance with the requirements of the Local Government Act 2002, which includes the requirement to comply with generally accepted accounting practice in New Zealand (NZ GAAP).

 The financial statements comply with New Zealand Equivalents to International Financial Reporting Standards - Reduced Disclosure Regime ("NZ IFRS RDR") and other applicable Financial Reporting Standards as appropriate to for-profit entities.
-The Company is a reporting entity for the purposes of the Financial Reporting Act 2013 and its financial statements comply with that Act.
+The Trust is a reporting entity for the purposes of the Financial Reporting Act 2013 and these financial statements comply with that Act.

-NZ IFRS - reduced disclosure regime
+NZ IFRS - Reduced disclosure regime

-The Company applies External Reporting Board Standard A1 'Accounting Standards Framework (For-profit Entities Update)' ('XRB A1').
-For the purposes of complying with NZ GAAP, the Company is eligible to apply Tier 2 For-profit Accounting Standards (NZ IFRS RDR) on the basis that it is not a large for-profit public sector entity.
+The Trust applies External Reporting Board Standard A1'Accounting Standards Framework (For-profit Entities Update)' ('XRB A1').
+For the purposes of complying with NZ GAAP, the Trust is eligible to apply Tier 2 For-profit Accounting Standards (NZ IFRS RDR) on the basis that it is not a large for-profit public sector entity.